sderosiaux/every-single-day-i-tldr/README.md

 - http://cyclops-react.io/ Avoid low level threading in Java.
 Scalable and performant asynchronous non-blocking streams.
 When using IO apis, the Java8 stream.parallel looks completely useless compared to this. https://github.com/aol/cyclops-react/issues/67 40000ms to 97ms.
 - https://github.com/hrldcpr/pcollections better immutable and persistent collections for Java8, à la Scala..!
 Better use Scala then eh
 - https://github.com/jOOQ/jOOL tupleN, FunctionN, Seq, unchecked streams for Java8
+- http://stackoverflow.com/questions/6155951/whats-the-difference-between-deadlock-and-livelock Deadlock ok.
+Livelock?
+A deadlock where threads are alive but continuously block each other, are released, and do the same blocking later, over and over.
+- https://github.com/ScalaWilliam/git-watch react a push on a github/bitbucket repo, without anything to do except start a program
+- https://github.com/fabienbk/pixi-scala-js pixi in scalajs, nice! remind me of Phaser, to develop webgames.
+- http://stackoverflow.com/questions/5598085/where-does-scala-look-for-implicits A complete answer to what types of implicits do exist in Scala and how are they resolved
+- https://github.com/ensime/ensime-sublime Definitely must use Ensime to enjoy Scala with SublimeText 3
+- http://www.niemanlab.org/2016/10/slate-and-the-new-yorker-dump-outbrain-and-taboola-links-but-way-more-publishers-still-use-them/ Finally, dumping some crappy ads
+- https://techcrunch.com/2016/11/02/microsoft-teams/ Microsoft Teams, aka Slack competitor

 # 01-11-2016